jamesmistry/weaveq/README.rst

 In order to install WeaveQ you will need:

-- Python 2.7 or higher (WeaveQ is compatible with Python 3)
+- Python 2.7 or higher (WeaveQ runs under Python 3)
 - pip, a Python package installer (the pip package is usually called `python-pip` in Linux package repositories)

 For development of WeaveQ, you will need: